wallarm/ingress-plus/docs/installation.md

     ```
 1. Open your browser at http://127.0.0.1:8080/dashboard.html to access the dashboard.

+## Support For Prometheus Monitoring

+If you are using [Prometheus](https://prometheus.io/), you can deploy the NGINX Plus Ingress controller with the prometheus exporter for NGINX Plus.
+The exporter will export NGINX Plus metrics into your Prometheus.
+To deploy the Ingress controller with the exporter, use the modified manifests:
+* For a deployment, run:
+    ```
+    $ kubectl apply -f deployment/nginx-plus-ingress-with-prometheus.yaml
+    ```
+* For a daemon set, run:
+    ```
+    $ kubectl apply -f daemon-set/nginx-plus-ingress-with-prometheus.yaml
+    ```

+**Note**: this is a preview version of the prometheus exporter for NGINX Plus.
+It is not suitable for using in production environments.

 ## Uninstall the Ingress Controller

 Delete the `nginx-ingress` namespace to uninstall the Ingress controller along with all the auxiliary resources that were created: